1.7. EDITING VECTOR DATA:

-Load the rail shapefile you exported back into a new Global Mapper window:
+Load the rail Shapefile you exported into a new Global Mapper window:

-- Open a new instance of Global Mapper (you can have multiple open at one time, but we don’t need the previous one we’ve used, so you can close that.
+- Open a new instance of Global Mapper (you can have multiple open at one time, but we don’t need the previous one, so we’ll close that).

 - Drag the rail vector .shp file into the main window.